I shared a great bunk bed with my brother growing up.

 This solid pine L-shaped twin over double bunk with a honey finish is a twin over twin.
 The bottom twin is one wheel.
 One side includes a desk with drawers and the other side drawers and open shelving.

 Here’s an example of an adjacent L-shape bunk design where both beds are elevated like a loft bed offering more space underneath… in this case a small sofa/futon (for more sleeping options) and a full dresser.

 This bed is constructed with pine with a honey finish.

-The arrangement and features of this unit is very similar to others – desk, twin-over-twin, drawers, open shelving and lower bed on wheels.
+The arrangement and features of this unit are very similar to others – desk, twin-over-twin, drawers, open shelving and lower bed on wheels.
 The ladder in this model is straight-up-and-down instead of leaning.

 Solid pine twin over full bed with a fort theme design which is fun for kids.
-This unit offers fewer features than others in our gallery since it’s a full size bed on the bottom.
-Only one side of the unit offers storage of any kind.
+This unit offers fewer features than others in our gallery since it’s a full-size bed on the bottom.
+Only one side of the unit offers the storage of any kind.

 Each upper bed has its own ladder for easy access.
 You have the option for two twins or one twin and one full bed.
 Note, the desk and chair are optional (costs more).

 This engineered wood L-shaped bunk is a twin over full-size bed.
 The lower bed is not on wheels.
 You have the choice of finishes (including white).

 As you can see, there is storage under the stairs and the steps themselves are drawers.
 The other side is a full-height set of drawers.
 Also, there is a large drawer under the lower full bed.